sjml/dungen/docs/notes.md

 ## TODO
+1. Relaxable constraint sets
+    - first optimize constraint solver -- currently the cavern finder takes nearly a full second
-1. random tiles and die rolls in Lua with optional player overrides
+2. random tiles and die rolls in Lua with optional player overrides
-2. Relaxable constraint sets
 3. Primordial Age
     - image output / movie (can be manual for now)
 4. Chamber/region/room model design
     - (see brainstorm notes)
     - somewhat more than tilesets
         - entering a tile needs to be equivalent to entering the chamber it belongs to
-        - currently some linguistic grey areas around tilesets/lists/etc.
-        - rework + clarify as this develops
     - need to have triggers/encounters somehow
         - "Dwarves tunnel into chamber containing plague."
         - "Adventurers come into territory owned by demons."